Ukraine asks NATO member countries for more weapons

-Ukrainian Foreign Minister Dmytro Kuleba He called on NATO members on Thursday to supply his country with more weapons as quickly as possible to combat and defeat Russian forces.
+Ukrainian Foreign Minister Dmytro Kuleba on Thursday called on NATO members to supply his country with more weapons as quickly as possible to combat and defeat Russian forces.

 “I come to ask for three things: weapons, weapons and weapons.
 The faster they are delivered, the more lives will be saved and destruction avoided,” he said upon arriving at NATO headquarters in Brussels for a meeting with foreign ministers of the member countries of this organization.